LSFLK/superapp-mobile/docs/admin/portal-guide.md

 3. User is disabled

 **Solutions:**
-- Verify user exists in Asgardeo
+- Verify user exists in External IDP and SuperApp database
 - Check user status (should be enabled)
 - Reset password if needed
 - Check IDP logs for errors